codeREADr/api/1.0/contents/Postback.md

 The app waits for your server response for 15 seconds.
 If the app does not receive one after that time, the request is cancelled and the app displays an error message.

-Make sure your response's content-type is set to text-xml , regardless of your communication method. ( Example : When using PHP, include the line header('Content-type: text/xml'); in your response.)
+Make sure your response's content-type is set to text-xml , regardless of your communication method. ( Example : When using PHP, include the line <code>header('Content-type: text/xml');</code> in your response.)

 All special XML entities must be encoded.
 If you see the message below, your response contains illegal XML characters: